 The first presidential election where I didn’t get my way was 1992: George H.W.
 Bush lost to Bill Clinton.
 The conservative vote had been split between Bush and independent candidate H. Ross Perot, which meant Clinton had the plurality and secured the Electoral College.
 So I was horrified: What the hell was wrong with Americans?
 Now this hippie was president.

-(Amusing since a lot of people now presume I’m a hippie.
-Must be the long hair, beard, and all the tie-dye shirts.
+Amusing since a lot of people now presume I’m a hippie.
+Must be the long hair, beard, and all my tie-dye shirts.
 And yeah, I used to wear sandals all the time.
 And yeah, I’m not Republican anymore; I switched parties in 2005.
 But real hippies figure I’m way too conservative for them.
-Anyway let’s hop off this tangent.)
+Anyway let’s hop off this tangent.

 In both parties there’s an element which firmly believes if the other candidate wins, it triggers the End Times.
 So in ’92 the Christian Right was convinced the very day Clinton took the oath of office, he’d immediately implement some freakish amalgam of Leninist Communism and Nazi Germany.
-Nevermind the fact Nazis and Commies are entirely opposed to one another; any boogeyman would do.
-When you’re trying to terrify people, thinking only gets in the way.
+Nevermind the fact Nazis and Commies are entirely opposed to one another; any boogeyman will do when you’re trying to terrify people.
+Thinking only gets in the way.

 So once Clinton won, part of me expected those dire Republican predictions to come true: He’d usher in a new Orwellian dark age.
 I was depressed.
 It didn’t just feel like the Christian Right had lost; it felt like Christianity had, and America was now going to hell.
 We Republicans were good moral people—the prolife party, who kept the queers in the closet and got 7-Eleven to quit stocking nasty porn in their magazine racks.
 We were the good guys!
 Yet we lost.
 America was doomed.